TARS

 Identity model

-An Ed25519 keypair is auto-generated on first run and stored locally at ~/.vouch/key.
+An Ed25519 keypair is auto-generated on first run and stored at ~/.tars/identity.json.
 The private key never leaves your machine.
-The public key registers with Vouch on the first flush and is used to verify that contributions are distinct and not replayed.
+The public key is sent as your reporter identity on each flush and is used to verify that contributions are distinct and not replayed.
 You contribute anonymously by default.
-You can optionally claim the keypair later to link contributions to a Vouch account — but this is never required.
+In serverless or container environments, set TARS_REPORTER_KEY=ed25519:<hex> to provide a stable identity without filesystem access.

 05 · QuestionsThe ones people actually ask